 Here are the bars with details added

-Here is a list of the inn’s and Alehouses that we have found and are currently adding more information
+Here is a list of the inn’s and Alehouses that we have found and are currently seeking to add more information:

 In the nineteenth century The Three Legs of Man was born on this site it is now, In the great sale of Wetherby in 1824 in a previous location on the other side of the road it was bought by Mrs Whittaker for £560